 Question

 It is usually calculated using the principal, interest rate, compounding frequency, and number of periods in the investment term.
+A calculator helps turn those assumptions into a future value estimate quickly.

 Question